 The City of Hartford and the Hartford Public Schools have a shared service model in which both contribute to MHIS operations to maximize efficiencies.
-The City's contribution for the FY2020 Adopted Budget is \$3,193,214.
+The City's contribution for the FY2020 Recommended Budget is \$3,193,214.
 This reflects an increase of \$19,101, or 0.6%, compared to the City's contribution for the FY2019 Adopted Budget.
-The net increase is the result of FY2020 Non-Union and Unclassified personnel salary adjustments and contractual salary adjustments.
+The net increase is the result of a FY2020 Non-union and Unclassified salary adjustment and contractual salary adjustments.

-- Redefine the shared services model and service delivery by optimizing customer service, reducing cost, and building a robust technology platform - Enhance the user experience to improve the ease of use of technology - Continue to improve cyber security through implementation awareness and security operations - Improve IT project delivery through change management and process assessments - · Improve IT systems districtwide to support the District Model of Excellence - Continue to identify and pursue opportunities to simplify and streamline IT purchasing
+- Redefine the shared services model and service delivery by optimizing customer service, reducing cost, and building a robust technology platform - Enhance the user experience to improve the ease of use of technology - · Continue to improve cyber security through the implementation awareness and security operations - Improve IT project delivery through change management and process assessments - · Improve IT systems districtwide to support the District Model of Excellence - Continue to identify and pursue opportunities to simplify and streamline IT purchasing